 I hear it all the time.
-My mom said it, every health guru says it, there’s even a hashtag or millions devoted to it.
+My mom said it, every health guru says it, there’s even a million hashtags devoted to it.

 Eat your veggies.